Washington State Wrongful Death Lawyers Fighting for Victim’s Families

 The sudden death of a loved one can throw your life into absolute chaos.
 The emotional pain is multiplied when you discover that your loved one wouldn’t have had to die but for the inexcusable carelessness of a drunken driver, an overworked doctor, or a corner-cutting product manufacturer.
 It always pains us to see our clients, in such distress already, now try to deal with overdue medical bills, funeral expenses, and the sudden loss of income that the victim may have provided the family – all while trying to hold up under some of the most brutal stress that anyone can be asked to endure.

 The assistance of an experienced personal injury law firm can be invaluable during such trying times.
 At Brett McCandlis Brown, we don’t look at our clients as case numbers – we see them as individual human beings doing their best to remain standing while their circumstances are trying to force them to their knees.
-We address more than just traditional legal issues – we will do our best to see to it that you receive top-quality medical care and that you are able to pay your bills on time even while your case is still pending.
+We address more than just traditional legal issues – our wrongful death lawyers will do our best to see to it that you receive top-quality medical care and that you are able to pay your bills on time even while your case is still pending.

 We understand that you may be suffering financial difficulties – which is why we won’t charge you a dime unless we win your case.
 Since we don’t get paid until and unless you get paid, you will not have to pay us any upfront fees.
 Our 97 percent client success allows us the confidence to make guarantees like this.